Kitayama Rail Pages

 - Km: Distances.

 - City: The administrative district of the station.
-The reason for including
+The reason for including it is that

 sometimes the name of the station could differ from the place name.
-The suffix
+The suffix indicates

 the status of the district: